LeagueSandbox/GameServer/CONTRIBUTING.md

 For more detailed project specifications head over to https://leaguesandbox.github.io/
 If you're interested in contributing, come find us from [Discord](https://discord.gg/0vmmZ6VAwXB05gB6) and let us know.

+# Pull requests

+All contributors must sign a CLA (Contributor License Agreement) before pull requests can be merged.
+This will be handled by a bot on the pull request, and the goal is to to ensure the changes being properly transformed to AGPL-3.0 which the project is licensed under.

 # Commits

 ## An issue should be always created before committing